Early Years Foundation Stage (EYFS)

-The Foundation Stage Curriculum is based on 7 key areas of learning:
+The Foundation Stage Curriculum is based on seven areas of learning:

 Speaking and Listening:

 At Chudleigh Knighton C of E Primary School speaking and Listening skills are paramount for both effective learning and also help children feel valued as individuals.
 From the first day in school, pupils are encouraged to share ideas, use descriptive and expressive language and to develop confidence and clarity when speaking to a range of audiences.

 The importance of reading cannot be over-emphasised.
 In order for children to access other areas of the curriculum need to be able to read.
 Pupils have opportunities to take part in guided and independent reading as well as joint reading sessions with their peers and 'reading buddies'.
 We aim to promote a 'love of reading' and make all children lifelong readers.

 Phonics is taught daily from Year F. We use Letters & Sounds and Bug Club to bring a variety of teaching resources to support children with their phonics learning.
 Please take a look at our Phonics Booklet, further down on this page, for information on how you can support your child at home.

 Children are encouraged to read a wide variety of texts and genres, for enjoyment and information, developing skills to become critical and independent readers who value and respect books.
 Children enjoy accessing a range of literature in our school library.

 Children are taught about spelling, grammar and punctuation (SPaG).
 In KS2 this replaces phonics teaching and SPaG lessons are taught daily.
 In addition to this, children are taught about text structure and organisation and how to write a fluent, joined handwriting style.
 We use the 'no nonsense spelling' scheme in KS2 to ensure that spelling strategies are maintained as well as the year 3/4 and 5/6 spelling lists as outlined in the new curriculum.